Mike Reiss: Work with Al Jean on The Simpsons, The Critic and other projects

 The humor magazine National Lampoon hired Jean and Reiss after they graduated in 1981.
 In the 1980s, the duo began collaborating on various television projects.
-During this period Reiss and Jean worked as writers and producers on television shows such as The Tonight Show Starring Johnny Carson (1984–1986), ALF, Sledge Hammer! and It's Garry Shandling's Show.
+During that time Reiss and Jean worked as writers and producers on television shows such as The Tonight Show Starring Johnny Carson (1984–1986), ALF, Sledge Hammer!, and It's Garry Shandling's Show.

 In 1989, Reiss was hired along with Jean as the first members of the original writing staff of the Fox network animated series The Simpsons.
 He worked on the thirteen episodes of the show's first season (1989).
 They became executive producers and show runners of The Simpsons at the start of the third season (1991).
 A show runner has the ultimate responsibility of all the processes that an episode goes through before completion, including the writing, the animation, the voice acting, and the music.
 The first episode Jean and Reiss produced was "Mr. Lisa Goes to Washington" (aired September 19, 1991), and they felt a lot of pressure on them to make it good.
-They were so pressured that they did six to seven rewrites of the script to make it funnier.
+They felt so pressured that they did six to seven rewrites of the script to make it funnier.
 Jean said "one reason for doing all these rewrites is because I kept thinking 'It's not good enough.
 It's not good enough."
-Reiss added that "we were definitely scared.
+Reiss added, "... we were definitely scared.
 We had never run anything before, and they dumped us on this."
-Jean and Reiss served as show runners until the end of the fourth season (1993).
+Jean and Reiss were show runners until the end of the fourth season (1993).
 Since the show had already established itself in the first two seasons, they were able to give it more depth during their tenure.
 Jean believes this is one of the reasons that many fans regard season three and four as the best seasons of The Simpsons.
 Sam Simon has stated "The Simpsons wouldn't have been The Simpsons without [Reiss]."
 Reiss has won four Primetime Emmy Awards for his work on the show.

 They left after season four to create The Critic, an animated show about film critic Jay Sherman (voiced by Jon Lovitz); the show was executive produced by The Simpsons co-developer James L. Brooks.
 It was first broadcast on ABC in January 1994 and was well received by critics, but did not catch on with viewers and was put on hiatus after six weeks.
 It returned in June 1994 and completed airing its initial production run.
 For the second season of The Critic, Brooks cut a deal with the Fox network to have the series switch over.